OpenNebula/docs/source/advanced_administration/high_availability/ftguide.rst

 The Virtual Machine lifecycle management can fail in several points.
 The following two cases should cover them:

 -  **VM fails**: This may be due to a network error that prevents the image to be staged into the node, a hypervisor related issue, a migration problem, etc. The common symptom is that the VM enters the FAILED state.
-In order to deal with these errors, a Virtual Machine hook can be set to “recreate” the failed VM (or, depending the production scenario, delete it).
+In order to deal with these errors, a Virtual Machine hook can be set to ``recreate`` the failed VM (or, depending the production scenario, delete it).
 This can be achieved by uncommenting the following (for recreating, the deletion hook is also present in the same file) in ``/etc/one/oned.conf`` (and restarting ``oned``):

 .. code::